iOS 14 vs. iOS 15: Should You Update?

 In previous years, the main reason users needed to update their iPhone to a major new OS release was to continue getting important security updates.
 Apple would release security updates to older devices that could not upgrade to the latest version, but your device was compatible with the new operating system, you needed to upgrade.

-Earlier this year, Apple announced that for the first time all users will be able to choose to continue using iOS 14, which will continue to get security updates, after the release of iOS 15:
+In mid-2021, Apple announced that for the first time all users will be able to choose to continue using iOS 14, which will continue to get security updates, after the release of iOS 15:

 iOS now offers a choice between two software update versions in the Settings app.
 You can update to the latest version of iOS 15 as soon as it's released for the latest features and most complete set of security updates.
 Or continue on iOS 14 and still get important security updates until you're ready to upgrade to the next major version.